 The existing DNREC website is an example of an early version of the Common Look and Feel.
 It is CLF version 2.0.
 Most state agencies have moved to CLF 3.0.
 The current state web portal, delaware.gov, is a test-bed for web design updates.
 It is an example of CLF 3.5.

 The new DNREC “alpha” site uses the newest version of the Common Look and Feel, CLF 4.0, which features an open, airy design.
 It is fully responsive (it works well on all types and sizes of devices).
+The Government Information Center has begun to migrate state agency websites, notably those of the Governor, Lt.
+Governor and Attorney General, to the new CLF4.0.

 If we’re going to build a website that serves your needs, we need to know what those needs are.
 Along with the metrics we’ve used to plan the site, we’d like to hear from you directly.
 We have deployed a series of surveys.
 And you can send us direct feedback, by email, at DNREC_WEB@state.de.us.